2024 Rugby Europe Women's Championship

 The 2024 Rugby Europe Women's Championship was the 27th edition of Rugby Europe's first division competition for women's national rugby union teams.
 It kicked off on 3 February and concluded on 12 April 2024.
 The winner earned a place in the 2024 WXV.
-This season was the first year that the competition will feature four teams.
+This season was the first year that the competition featured four teams.

 Portugal entered as the new team in the Championship, they were promoted after winning the 2022–23 Rugby Europe Women's Trophy.

 Spain won their seventh consecutive title after going undefeated throughout the tournament.